CCC-Attestation/attested-tls-poc/format-definitions/parsec-key-evidence-tpm.md

       Part1](https://trustedcomputinggroup.org/wp-content/uploads/TCG_TPM2_r1p59_Part1_Architecture_pub.pdf)
       section 31.2, i.e., `qualifiedSigner`, `clockInfo` and `firmwareVersion` are ignored.
 These fields MAY be used as an input to risk engines.
+- Perform the policy-dictated checks relating to the state of the identity key using `pubArea`.
+These checks could include, for example:
+   - Verifying that the key was not imported by checking that the `sensitiveDataOrigin` field is set in `objectAttributes`.
+   - Verifying that the key cannot be exported by checking that the `fixedTPM` field is set in `objectAttributes`.
 - If successful, return the identity endorsed through `kid`.

 **Note**: The above steps only serve as verification for the key attestation